Install MySQL on a virtual machine running OpenSUSE Linux in Windows Azure

 You've successfully configured MySQL, created a database, and a new user.
 For more information on MySQL, see the MySQL Documentation.

-In this tutorial you learned how to create an OpenSUSE Linux virtual machine and remotely connect to it using SSH or PuTTY.
+In this tutorial you learned how to create a virtual machine running OpenSUSE Linux and remotely connect to it using SSH or PuTTY.
 You also learned how to install and configure MySQL on the Linux virtual machine.
 For more information on MySQL, see the MySQL Documentation.